General scanner troubleshooting

 Verify cables connected properly to the back of the scanner

-If the scanner is a parallel port scanner it is likely it has two available connections on the back of the scanner.
-Verify that the cable coming from the computer is connecting to the IN, Computer IN, computer, or similar connection.
+If the scanner is a parallel port scanner, it is likely it has two available connections on the back of the scanner.
+Verify the cable coming from the computer is connected to the IN, Computer IN, computer, or similar connection.

 Ensure that the scanner is getting power

 If the computer scanner is getting power, you should notice the inside light come on when the power is first received by the scanner.

-After checking the connections you still get no power to the scanner, it is recommended you contact the manufacturer of the scanner.
+After checking the connections, if you still get no power to the scanner, it is recommended you contact the manufacturer of the scanner.

 Parallel port scanner troubleshooting

 If you have another device connected in between the scanner and the computer, turn off the computer and temporally disconnect the devices connected to or from the scanner.
 If, after disconnecting these devices, the scanner works, it is likely that another device may have issues or may be unable to work with other parallel devices.

 PC Windows users verify no TSRs are running in the background

-Press Ctrl+Alt+Del and end task all currently running software except explorer and Systray and scan again.
-If this resolves your issue, it's possible that an application in the background such as a virus utility is preventing your scanner from scanning.
+Press Ctrl+Alt+Del and end task all currently running software, except explorer and Systray, and then scan again.
+If this resolves your issue, it's possible that an application in the background, such as an antivirus program, is preventing your scanner from working properly.

 Verify the LPT port mode

 Update the drivers

-Verify that the latest drivers are installed for the operating system being used on your computer.
-For a listing of computer scanner manufacturers, and links to driver downloads, see our scanner drivers page.
+Verify the latest drivers are installed for the operating system being used on your computer.
+For a listing of computer scanner manufacturers and links to driver downloads, see our scanner drivers page.